-Please see our Fall 2017 newsletter showcasing our partnerships with Evanston civic leaders, non-profits, businesses, schools, and local residents.
+Please see our Winter 2018 newsletter showcasing our partnerships with Evanston civic leaders, non-profits, businesses, schools, and local residents.
 Our Neighborhood News shares the work of individuals and programs that strengthen the connection between our University and our city.

-- Evanston's 9th Ward: Home to many residents, businesses, and several District 65 schools, the Ninth Ward is a close-knit neighborhood on the city's southern side.
+- Evanston's 3rd Ward: Home to many residents, and businesses, the Third Ward runs along the city's southeast corner.

 We also invite you to join us for events open to the public:

 Volunteer with us as we make needed repairs to the homes of some of our Evanston neighbors.